ZackMFleischman/config/README.md

 A lightweight way to setup my toolkit across different machines

 ## Setting up a new machine (Mac)
-### Install Homebrew
-Run:
-    ./scripts/setupHomebrew
-And then check it has everything it needs with:
-    brew doctor

 ### Install zsh
 [zsh](http://www.zsh.org/)

-## Setup Dotfiles, oh-my-zsh, Ag, etc...
+### Setup Dotfiles, oh-my-zsh, Ag, etc...
     ./setup

+### Homebrew
+This should be setup automatically by ./setup, but you may want to run

+    brew doctor

+to check out that its not missing anything vital (like XQuartz)